cello

 Dalcroze explores the foundations of music by engaging students of all ages and levels through playful activities and movement.
 With world renowned Dalcroze Instructor, Jeremy Dittus improvising at the piano, students will discover new ways of approaching rhythm, ear training, musical expression, and literacy.
 This hands-on approach addresses a variety of concepts such as meter, tempo, phrase, form and dynamics through purposeful movement, song, and improvisation.
 Younger students will often learn through imaginative play and stories, etc. Older students might focus on more advanced skills that are necessary for their continued success at their instrument including advanced rhythmic and metric training, collaborative skills, ear training, sight-singing and improvisation using the body, voice, or even at an instrument.
 Taught by Jeremy Dittus

-Orff Class (8 and under)
+Orff Class (ages 8 and under)

 Orff Schulwerk is a creative music and movement approach developed by German composer Carl Orff and his colleague Gunild Keetman.
 Using a variety of barred and percussion instruments, children develop their musicality with movement, singing, playing and improvisation activities.
 Taught by Becky Hanaburgh.